Craggyiz/.io-Bots-and-Protocols/README.md

 All deobfuscated cores to the games I've botted before.
 You can make your own bots using them too.

-If you're having any issues contact me on my discord: Tatsuya#9737 or join my discord server: https://discord.com/invite/bAstbAfem9
+If you're having any issues contact me on my discord: secureserver or join my discord server: https://discord.com/invite/bAstbAfem9

 If you need any help in any games feel free to contact me there as well.